Deerzen/Moodmonitor/README.md

  psychological model "The Hourglass of Emotions" (Cambria, Livingstone, Hussain 2011).
  More specifically the second-level emotions (ibid.: 153) have been used as categories.
-The most used emotes of Twitch and the popular browser extensions FZZ and BTTV (StreamElements 2021). have been assigned to the category that best matches its intended meaning.
+The most used emotes of Twitch and the popular browser extensions FZZ and BTTV (StreamElements 2021) have been assigned to the category that best matches their intended meaning respectively.
  The script counts how often emotes of a certain category have been used and reports what percentage of messages expressed the dominant emotion.